suavecode/suavecode.github.io/Download.md

 ---
 layout: page
 title: Download
-subtitle: How to download and install this fantastic piece of software
+subtitle: How to download and install this fantastic tool
 permalink: /Download/
 ---